If you have landed here to read about the best paper for colored pencil, it might be that you are less than satisfied with your colored pencil work.

 Basic colored pencil techniques are important, too, even if you have the best paper.
 By that I mean, remember it is always crucial no matter what paper you use, to begin all your projects with glazing (light) pressure.
 This allows the tooth to do its job helping you achieve optimal color-mixing, layering and blending.

 Why is this important?
 Well, consider this… If you start off with a heavy pressure right off the bat, think about what that does to the tooth of the paper.
-Basically, the “valleys” of the paper will fill in but the “hills” will be flattened (essentially damaging the tooth) and may even create unwanted grooves.
-This will prevent any subsequent layer from being grabbed by the tooth and mixing properly.
+Basically, you will fill in the “valleys” of the paper, but you will also flatten the “hills” (essentially damaging the tooth) and may even create unwanted grooves.
+This will prevent the tooth from grabbing any subsequent layer and mixing properly.

 The result?

-Streaks, unevenness, grooves or obvious strokes in your work.
-It won’t mix properly because it will most likely keep hitting those unwanted grooves or simply lay on the top of the layer underneath and mix unevenly.
+You will see streaks, unevenness, grooves or obvious strokes in your work.
+Also, colors won’t mix properly because it will most likely keep hitting those unwanted grooves or simply lay on the top of the layer underneath and mix unevenly.

-Your color will deposit nicely into the “valleys” of the paper while leaving plenty of room for other colors to be “accepted” into the paper as you layer additional colors.
+Your color will deposit nicely into the “valleys” of the paper while leaving plenty of room for the paper to accept other colors as you layer additional colors.

-Additional layers applied this way will gradually fill up the tooth consistently and with optimal mixing.
+When you apply additional layers this way, the tooth will gradually fill up consistently and with optimal mixing.
 (As the tooth fills up, I am gradually increasing my pressure, fyi.)

-Tip: Light pressure layers are more easily achieved by holding your pencil away from the point as shown in this pic.
+Tip: You can achieve light pressure layers more easily by holding your pencil away from the point as shown in this pic.

 The amount of tooth in the paper is a preference thing.

-For a professional quality paper that does have a good tooth, I would go with the Strathmore 400 Series Colored Pencil Pad.
-Obviously, this paper is specifically made for colored pencil.
+I would go with the Strathmore 400 Series Colored Pencil Pad, for a professional quality paper that does have a good tooth.
+This paper is specifically made for colored pencil.

-I just finished up my pad of Strathmore Bristol Vellum, so I will get a pad of this next.
+Since I just finished up my pad of Strathmore Bristol Vellum, I will get a pad of this next.

 But my favorite is the Neenah Paper Exact Vellum Bristol.
 This is a great everyday paper.